-- 6.12 Uppingham is the second largest settlement in the county in terms of population.
-It provides a range of convenience shopping, education, community and health facilities catering for the local area, a weekly market, job opportunities and more limited public transport linkages. - 6.13 The emerging Uppingham Neighbourhood Plan (which has been submitted to RCC) has taken forward in the region of 513 dwellings in the town.
-These numbers have been accepted by RCC and therefore no alternative variables have been considered for Uppingham.
+- 6.15 Uppingham is the second largest settlement in the county in terms of population.
+It provides a range of convenience shopping, education, community and health facilities catering for the local area, a weekly market, job opportunities and more limited public transport linkages. - 6.16 The emerging Uppingham Neighbourhood Plan will identify sites to meet the housing requirements within the new Local Plan (a minimum of 314 homes), and the SA process has appraised all of the sites already to inform their selection process.
+A Strategic Environmental Assessment (SEA) is being progressed to inform neighbourhood plan making, including reasonable alternative options for meeting housing needs (including with respect to housing densities).
+In light of this, no alternative variables have been considered for Uppingham through the SA.